-For all these, it is important to consider data protection and cybersecurity before adopting such a platform or service and at all times when using it.
-St Anne's Catholic Primary School has a clear data protection policy which staff, governors and volunteers must follow at all times.
+For all these, it is important to consider data protection and cyber security before adopting such a platform or service and at all times when using it.
+Any new platforms will be approved by SLT and Liverpool IT Services Ltd.